janlay/openai-cloudflare/README.md

 Don't leave the detail page and go on.

-## 4. Config the new created service - Environment Variables
+## 4. Configure the newly created service - Environment Variables
 1. Click "Settings" on the tab bar.
 2. Click "Variables" from the right part.
 3. In "Environment Variables", Click "Add Variable" button.